10 Common Causes of Low Testosterone

 Inflammatory diseases, such as histiocytosis, sarcoidosis, and tuberculosis that involve the pituitary gland and hypothalamus, can affect the secretion of testosterone.

 The presence of excessive amounts of iron in the blood can result in pituitary gland dysfunction or testicular failure, which, in turn, affects testosterone production.

 10. Concurrent Illness

 Emotional or physical stress due to illness or surgery can temporarily shut down a man’s reproductive system.
 This happens due to decreased signals from the hypothalamus, and in such instances, natural low testosterone treatment options are the only way to overcome the underlying condition.

 The Way Ahead

 Patients with low testosterone levels may experience muscle loss, osteoporosis, reduced penis and testicle growth, erectile dysfunction, infertility, low or absent sex drive, fatigue, and difficulty concentrating.
 The reduced testosterone side effects of these conditions are treatable if you seek help from seasoned medical professionals.
 American Male Medical is one of the leading low-T t treatment centers offering natural low testosterone treatment options.
 We also offer treatment options for other forms of sexual dysfunction, such as erectile dysfunction and premature ejaculation.
 To learn more about available low testosterone treatment options, our team, and other services, talk to us today.
-You can also book an appointment with our sexual dysfunction specialist, by filling out the form.
+You can also request an appointment with our sexual dysfunction specialist, by filling out the form.
 Alternatively, you can give us a call at (888) 434-5338.